CleanSlate’s New Medication-Assisted Treatment Center in Altoona, Pennsylvania Underscores Commitment to Address Statewide Disaster

 “Due to federal regulations on MAT services, CleanSlate providers have limits on the number of patients that we can treat,” said Todd Fausnaught, Area Medical Director for CleanSlate.
 “Telemedicine allows us to maintain strong connections with patients and make recovery more convenient and therefore more sustainable.”

 Lisa Vollman is joining the Altoona center as a Center Manager, bringing to the new facility her extensive experience as a Center Manager at CleanSlate’s center in Williamsport, PA.
 “I’m thrilled to be opening the Altoona center and working with this community to fight the disease of addiction together,” she said.

 (Pictured: Lisa Vollman, Center Manager for CleanSlate Altoona.)

 Find out more details about CleanSlate’s Altoona addiction treatment center.
-To make an appointment, call 833-505-HOPE.
+To make an appointment, call 833-505-4673.
 Learn more about Pennsylvania’s other locations: Williamsport addiction treatment and Scranton addiction treatment centers.

 A pioneer and leader in outpatient addiction medicine, CleanSlate is a rapidly expanding national medical group that provides treatment for the chronic disease of addiction, primarily opioid and alcohol use disorders.
 Founded in 2009 in response to the country’s growing opioid epidemic, CleanSlate’s physician-led offices utilize medication treatment and related therapies to treat patients who suffer from addiction and associated disorders, adhering to the highest quality, evidence-based practices.